Last Updated: August 1, 2020

 Additional Information

-Specific questions on export control related issues can be addressed to Export Control team at ([email protected]).
+Specific questions on export control related issues can be addressed to the Export Control team at ([email protected]).

 The Office of Finance & Treasury has information related to hiring, paying persons who are overseas, taxes, etc.